Interstellar-risk/tiny-etl/README.md

 ---

-This may not be the best deep learning framework, but it is a deep learning framework.

 `tiny etl` is a set of functions for wrangling public climate data, allowing converting into a storage format such as [IPFS](https://ipfs.tech/).

 Also, `tiny-etl` functions allow users to convert their climate data to a common [Zarr](https://zarr.readthedocs.io/en/stable/)[^1] format